University of Glasgow (UGLA), UK

 My research interest briefly includes exploring novel diagnostic and therapeutic targets of cancer with advanced in-vitro, in-vivo models and research technologies that are more realistic and reliable compared to existing models.

 I am eager to explore the possibility of developing and working on organotypic 3D-tissue models and explant cultures of prostate cancer including castration resistant prostate cancer (CRPC).
-Herewith, I aim to explore the analysis of human prostate cancer specimens and their hormone and paracrine (FGF/FGFR-mediated) regulation, targeted therapy particularly against CRPC, screening of compounds to identify hits against CRPC.
+Herewith, I aim to explore the analysis of human prostate cancer specimens and their hormone and paracrine (FGF/FGFR-mediated) regulation, targeted therapy particularly against prostate cancer, screening of compounds to identify hits against prostate cancer.
 Furthermore, I would like to have developed excellent scientific acumen, good networking skills and work with scientists from across Europe through collaborations.

-I enjoy socializing, reading novels, exploring different cuisines and practicing yoga.
+I enjoy socializing, cooking, reading and practicing yoga.

 ESR at the University of Tampere